Maggie Chan (politician): Biography

 She was first elected as Hong Kong deputy to the National People's Congress (NPC) in 2017 and was an ex officio member of the Election Committee.
 She was a leading advocate for implementing the national security law in Hong Kong in 2020 by directly putting the clauses into the Annex III of the Basic Law of Hong Kong, bypassing the local legislation process, which was eventually adopted by Beijing.

 In January 2022, after elected as a member of the Legislative Council, Chan voiced concerns over the slow progress on legislation to regulate donations and crowd-funding, which were used by pro-democracy figures during the 2019–2020 Hong Kong protests.

 In July 2022, Chan was deemed a close contact of a COVID-19 case and was assigned to home quarantine for a week.

 In September 2022, Chan called for the decolonisation of Hong Kong, saying that the city had an "urgent need" to first remove historical terms from law books, stating "China has already resumed its sovereignty over Hong Kong for 25 years.
 Under the 'patriots ruling Hong Kong' principle, there is an urgent need to amend the local laws, which still carry colonial terms such as 'her majesty' and 'minister of state', to defend the authority of the country's constitution and reflect the constitutional order of Hong Kong."

 In November 2022, Chan again called for the decolonization of Hong Kong, and said that more types of people (including senior counsels on contract) should pledge allegiance to Hong Kong.
 Chan also said that after Glory to Hong Kong was played in a rugby match that Hong Kong athletes in international events should also sign a declaration of loyalty to the government as well.

+In December 2025, Chan was re-elected as Legislative Councilor though the same constituency.